vladogrant/callr-java/README.md

 The **ordinary solution** would be to develop an ordinary service that will listen for connections and requests on some TCP/IP port.

 Good.
 However, next you and your customer would need to configure their network in order for this service to be accessible from the outside - opening ports in firewalls, port forwarding on the routers, setting up VPNs etc. In addition, you will need to secure the communication with this service (deploy SSL certificates), implement Authentication mechanisms, and so forth.
-And this for every one of your customers an every one device they might have.
+And this for every one of your customers and every one device they might have.

 The **callr (passive service) solution** frees you from all this burden.